 CLINIC SURPASSES 7,000 PATIENTS ANNUALLY

-As 2019 draws near, our regional clinic is developing an excellent local reputation -- so much that MSPP has widened our services.
+Our regional clinic is developing an excellent local reputation -- so much that MSPP has widened our services.
 Look for vaccines, family planning, and testing for key infectious diseases soon.

 In just one month (October), the clinic served over 500 patients, while 212 more received medical attention from one of our mobile clinics.

 We brought five healthy newborns into the world and provided 250 lab tests, a growing and popular service.

 And while HHP continues to fund staff salaries, the